 The key to planning a successful Sales Kick-Off (SKO) lies not only in knowing what you should do but also in recognizing and avoiding potential pitfalls.
 By steering clear of these challenges, you can transform your SKO into a dynamic, memorable, and impactful event that propels your salesforce to new heights.

 Keep in mind that a well-executed SKO is not merely an event; it serves as a catalyst for long-term success.
-Click To Tweet
+Share on XStill afraid you might f’up your SKO?
+I am always open to a free “pick your brain” conversation.

-Yup, I won’t charge you to chat for a few minutes to bounce ideas, here’s my legit cell phone, 415.596.9149, text me quickly first so I know its not a spam call. 🙂 For additional insights and expert guidance on SKO planning, consider visiting The Harris Consulting Group
+Yup, I won’t charge you to chat for a few minutes to bounce ideas, here’s my legit cell phone, 415.596.9149, text me quickly first so I know its not a spam call. 🙂 For additional insights and expert guidance on SKO planning, consider visiting The Harris Consulting Group.